 AAFCO Establishes Guidelines For Feeding Trials

 In addition to establishing pet food labeling regulations and ingredient definitions, AAFCO formulates protocols for feeding trials.
+AAFCO does not provide any oversight of their studies, rather they set the guidelines that they suggest pet food companies follow as a standard practice to prove their foods are nutritionally complete.
 AAFCO states that a minimum of eight healthy dogs are required for one trial and that the trial must last a minimum of 26 weeks where only one formulation of food is tested and is the sole source of nutrition (except for water).
-A quarter of the dogs may be removed from the study for ‘non-nutritional reasons’ and data from the dogs removed from the trial does not need to be provided in the results (although dogs who die during the test do require a necropsy and the findings are to be recorded).

-An AAFCO feeding trial takes place in a testing facility / test kennel.
+A traditional AAFCO feeding trial takes place in a testing facility / test kennel.
 Food consumption may be measure and recorded.
 Test subjects’ bodyweights, as well as hemoglobin, packed cell volume, serum alkaline phosphatase and serum albumin are measured.
-If these are all within normal ranges (although the dog may lost 15% of his body weight during the study), and six dogs have survived for six months on the food, the formulation will be determined as nutritionally complete.
+If these are all within normal ranges and six dogs have survived for six months on the food, the formulation will be determined as nutritionally complete.

 Feeding trials are not commonly performed due to expense, so AAFCO allows pet food manufacturers to claim their food as nutritionally complete if one of the following requirements is met: